 The 1st International Bowen Conference was organised by the Bowen Association Australia in April 2000, we then hosted the International Conference in Geelong, VIC in October 2004, in Manly, Sydney, NSW in October 2010, in Cairns and QLD in September 2016.
 The 5th International Bowen Conference in Brisbane QLD was scheduled for September 2020 and then rescheduled for September 2021.
 As this was still a very unstable time to organise an international conference due to Covid-19 it was unfortunately necessary to cancel completely.
 We do have tentative plans to hold the 5th International conference in 2024 – fingers crossed!

 The Association strives to keep its members well informed and up to date.
-Quarterly newsletters are produced, there are regular EBlasts about upcoming workshops, plus a two day workshop held in conjunction with each AGM.
+Triannual newsletters are produced, there are regular EBlasts about upcoming workshops, training and notifications, plus a workshop held in conjunction with each AGM.

 - To promote and encourage the teaching of Bowtech®, the Bowen Technique in Australia.

 - To foster the highest standards of education and training in the Bowen Technique.

 - At all levels, to represent the interests of professional practitioners of the Bowen Technique.